 There are several different reasons that your Kodi installation could be running slowly.
 We’ll start by addressing some of the more common issues so that we can quickly isolate the cause.

-The upload speed doesn’t matter when streaming video, but you should pay attention to your download speed.
+Pay attention to your download speed.
 Netflix recommends a speed of at least 3 megabits per second (Mbps) for standard definition content, 5Mbps for HD content, and 25 Mbps for 4K content.
 If you find that your speeds are lower than what your internet service provider (ISP) claims you’ll receive, try using a wired connection or moving closer to the router, then run the test again to see if they improve.
 It’s also worth noting that network repeaters or extenders can reduce the speed of your connection, so try connecting to the original network instead of the strengthened one.

 If your internet speeds are as advertised, you have two options: either pay for a broadband package with faster network speeds or reduce the quality of the video you watch.
 Try playing a YouTube video at 360p to see if it loads properly.
 Even the slowest internet connections should manage to buffer this almost immediately.